 However, the People argue that both Blakely and Apprendi recognized that Almendarez-Torres v.
 United States (1998) 523 U.S. 224 created an exception to the requirements of a jury finding of proof beyond a reasonable doubt, that is, that "the fact of a prior conviction" could serve as the basis for increasing the penalty without violating the defendant's rights to a jury trial or due process.
-(Blakely, supra, 124 S.Ct. at p.
-2536; Apprendi, supra, 530 U.S. at pp. 487-488, 490.)
+(Blakely, supra, 542 U.S. at p.
+296; Apprendi, supra, 530 U.S. at pp. 487-488, 490.)
 They claim that the trial court's finding regarding defendant's performance on probation is the equivalent of "the fact of a prior conviction."
 We disagree.
 First, defendant had no prior adult convictions.
-Second, even assuming that defendant's juvenile adjudications come within the prior conviction exception, here the trial court's finding related to defendant's performance on probation.
+Second, even assuming that defendant's juvenile adjudications come within the prior conviction exception, here the trial court's finding related to defendant's performance on probation, not the fact of the prior conviction.
 Thus, this finding also ran afoul of the Apprendi/Blakely rule.
 Accordingly, we remand for further proceedings.